Student Application for Committee Chair Positions

 The chairs will work collaboratively with the committee co-chairs (teachers or other adults who have previous Model UN experience) to ensure that the proceedings during the TCMUN conference committees run smoothly.
 Specifically, the committee chairs will:

-- Between mid-August and early November: participate in the TCMUN training workshop in Jackson and, occasionally, the bi-weekly TCMUN steering committee meetings, as well as, possibly, traveling to other schools to help train students new to TCMUN;
+- Between mid-August and early November: participate in the TCMUN training workshop in Jackson; meet with adult co-chair; and (possibly) travel to other schools to help train students new to TCMUN

 - During the conference:

 - Run committee proceedings

 - Help maintain the speakers list and keep track of timing

 - Help organize and print the draft resolutions

 - Experience with Model UN (preferably Teton County Model UN)

 - Knowledge about world issues

 - Good standing in school and the community

 - Comfort and experience with public speaking